4

 5

 • +1.
 Very informative and easy to read.
 An other comment on your answer that I would like to make concerns the translation of the original word that was translated to "honeycomb".
 Since some writers mix up two different occasions, could the word have been translated to say, "honey-bread" instead?
-Feb 8, 2019 at 22:50
+Commented Feb 8, 2019 at 22:50

 • I'm afraid not.
 The Greek goes: καὶ ἀπὸ μελισσίου κηρίου.
 Here, κηρίου is plainly "honeycomb".
 And μελισσίου, is "honey" from: 1. μέλι, "honey"; 2. or from μέλις, which is a barbarism for μέλι, "honey".
 In John 21:9 there is ἄρτον for "bread" (ἄρτος).
 No possible confusion between μελισσίου κηρίου and ἄρτον.
-Feb 9, 2019 at 17:46
+Commented Feb 9, 2019 at 17:46

 • It is probably farfetched, but could "honeycomb" have been a nickname of a popula kind of bread of the day; something similar to "croissant", or "danish pastry"?
-Feb 9, 2019 at 21:39
+Commented Feb 9, 2019 at 21:39

 • That is not 100% impossible, but you need some evidence for it.
 If you go on with your research and see if “honeycomb” is used in different other context and by various authors as a nickname for something else (croissant for instance), then yes, why not.
 But you have to prove it.
 At the present, the Greek wording is just “honeycomb”, that is all we know for sure.
-Feb 9, 2019 at 21:55
+Commented Feb 9, 2019 at 21:55

 • Well, I suppose that if that was the case, then the reason why many translators left it out could have been for the exact same reason that you just mentioned.
 Otherwise I can't understand why it was omitted?
 I mean John the Baptist ate honey in the wilderness, so why would it be contentious for Jesus to have a bit too?
-Feb 10, 2019 at 2:06
+Commented Feb 10, 2019 at 2:06

 0